d3clane/HashTable/README-en.md

 1. Hash functions to see which one distributes the most evenly across the hash table.
 2. Performance of hash table lookup operation and possibilities to optimize it.

+It is important that in this project hash table size is pretty small and therefore load-factor is huge.
+Actually, there could be no need in these optimizations, because hash table works pretty well with simply scaling it's size and using evenly spreading hash function.
+However, the goal of this project is to learn how assembler optimization works and therefore we make this assumption.

 Let's describe how a hash table is organized.

 ## Hash table description